ecwydra/data-146-page/project1.md

 sorted_data = data_filtered_place.sort_values('pop_gdpPercap_multiplied', ascending=True)
 ```

-Stretch question: Spain is the country that had the greatest increase from 2002 to 2007.
+<font color='red'>Stretch question:</font> Spain is the country that had the greatest increase from 2002 to 2007.
 I calculated this by subsetting my original data variable for the year 2002, getting the difference for each country from 2002 to 2007, and analyzing the results.
 Spain's increase was around 4,000, which was the highest out of all the countries.

 Dataframe created after indexing and sorting: